unicef-polymer/etools-ajax/README.md

 ```

 Also you can use an endpoint object that contains url, exp (cache kept for x milliseconds) and cachingKey properties.
-CachingKey property is optional and it's recommended if you use lokiJS as local database for caching.
+CachingKey property is optional and it's recommended if you use Dexie.js as local database for caching.
 If is not set then the url will be the main caching key part.
 Final cache key is created using this private method
 (url/cacheKey + JSON string of params):